Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 ### Init

 Runs Docker Compose and waits until all init containers have completed running.
-These should automatically exist after all setup logic completed.
+These should automatically exist after all setup logic is completed.

 NOTE: The command below omits the `-d, --detach` argument to ensure issues are written to the console.
 Alternatively, any issues are also visible in the container logs.